React interval hook

 Example / Explanation

-Let's say you set to 1000 ms. Internally it will set setTimeout(..., 1000).
+Let's say you set interval to 1000 ms. Internally it will set setTimeout(..., 1000).

-But then it turns out that setTimeout actually took 1005 ms to call instead of 1000 ms. Now the self correction kicks in and the next setTimeout will be automatically set to 995 ms to compensate for a 5 ms drift.
+But then it turns out that setTimeout actually took 1005 ms to call callback instead of 1000 ms. Now the self correction kicks in and the next setTimeout will be automatically set to 995 ms to compensate for a 5 ms drift.

 This process will be repeated every interval.

 But what if setTimeout take 5000 ms instead of 1005 ms?
-Not to worry, this case can be handled in by using ticks to indicate how many intervals has passed since last callback.
+Not to worry, this case can be handled in callback by using ticks to indicate how many intervals has passed since last callback.